tonyrog/chine/OPCODE.md

 ## opcode 11xxxyyy

-The first opcode 0..7 can be packed
+Two of the first 0..7 opcodes can be packed into one byte.

     dup      0
 	rot      1